Email FacebookTwitterMenu burgerClose thin

 Bottom Line

 • Whether you’re looking to reduce your tax liability or buy a new home, a financial advisor can help you put a financial plan into action for your needs.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Should you rent or buy in your location?
+• Should you rent or buy your next home?
 This is about far more than just personal preferences.
 In today’s crazy real estate market it has become an essential financial question for any household.

 Photo credits: ©iStock.com/Milan_Jovic, ©iStock.com/Volha Barysevich, ©iStock.com/bymuratdeniz